jython/book/sandbox/functions.rst

 Functions are the fundamental unit of work in Python.
 They're also very easy to define and use.
 We will start with the basics of functions.
 Then we will look at some other ways of defining them.
-Lastly we look at using the builtin functions, which are the core functions that don't require an explicit import.  importing them into your namespace.
+Lastly we look at using the builtin functions.
+These core functions are always available, meaning they don't require an explicit import into your namespace.

 .. sidebar:: Function Code Bodies